gui2de/ppol6818-spring2026/week7-stata3/readme/stata3_q2_readme.md

 ## Part1 vs Part2
+### Why are we able to draw a larger sample size than in Part 1, and why might the sizes of the SEM and confidence intervals be different at the powers of ten than in Part 1?
+In Part 1, I set the **population fixed** as 10,000 households, which means the maximum sample size out of this population would be 10,000.
+In the other hand, in Part 2, I assume that there is **infinite superpopulation**, so the maximum sample size out of this superpopulation would be theoretically inifinte.
+Therefore, the true population size which I simulate the sampling out of is different between Part 1 and 2, and the one of Part 2 enables me to sample as large as I want.
+The sizes of the SEM and CIs might be bigger in Part 2 than in Part 1 for the same reason.
+Compared to Part 1 only with 10,000 households data set, Part 2 has way more households to sample from, which makes the sampling way more various, noisy, and unique in Part 2.
+This difference can be seen in figures and tables below.

 ### *FIGURE.
 2* Comparison of Estimated $\beta$, Standard Error, and CI width between Part1 and Part2
 The graphs below show Estimated $\beta$, Standard Error, and CI width for both Part1 and Part2.

 **Interpretation:**
 - Since Part1 only has 4 sample sizes, the line only goes the range of the samples.
+This is why the red line (Fixed population) is way smaller than the blue line (Superpopulation).
-- It looks like Part2 has more noises in all the statistics because Part2 has an infinite superpopulation, but the overall trends are the same as Part1; the bigger the sample size is, the less noises there are.
+- It looks like Part2 overall has more noises in all the statistics because Part2 has an infinite superpopulation, but the overall trends are the same as Part1; the bigger the sample size is, the less noises there are.

 ![linecomp.png](https://github.com/gui2de/ppol6818-spring2026/blob/kk1534_stata3/week7-stata3/output/stata3_q2_linecomp.png?raw=true)